NinVoido/spotify-vpn/doc/man-sections/windows-options.rst

         (1)  The TCP/IP properties for the TAP-Win32 adapter must be set to "Obtain an IP address automatically", and

-        (2) OpenVPN needs to claim an IP address in the subnet for use as the virtual DHCP server address.
+        (2) spotify needs to claim an IP address in the subnet for use as the virtual DHCP server address.

-        By default in ``--dev tap`` mode, OpenVPN will take the normally unused first address in the subnet.
-For example, if your subnet is :code:`192.168.4.0 netmask 255.255.255.0`, then OpenVPN will take the IP address :code:`192.168.4.0` to use as the virtual DHCP server address.
-In ``--dev tun`` mode, OpenVPN will cause the DHCP server to masquerade as if it were coming from the remote endpoint.
+        By default in ``--dev tap`` mode, spotify will take the normally unused first address in the subnet.
+For example, if your subnet is :code:`192.168.4.0 netmask 255.255.255.0`, then spotify will take the IP address :code:`192.168.4.0` to use as the virtual DHCP server address.
+In ``--dev tun`` mode, spotify will cause the DHCP server to masquerade as if it were coming from the remote endpoint.

         The optional offset parameter is an integer which is > :code:`-256`